Pom Klementieff: 2007–2012: Early career

-2013–present: Breakthrough
+2013–present: breakthrough

 Klementieff made her Hollywood debut in Spike Lee's Oldboy (2013), a remake of the South Korean film of the same name.
 She portrayed Haeng-bok, the bodyguard of the antagonist played by Sharlto Copley.
 A fan of the original film, Klementieff heard about the part through Roy Lee, a producer with the remake, and took boxing lessons after learning the role involved martial arts.
 After showcasing her boxing skills during her audition, Lee asked her to go home and come back wearing a more feminine outfit and make-up, like her character in the film.
 She contributed some of her own clothes to the character's wardrobe, and trained three hours a day for two months for an on-screen fight with star Josh Brolin.
-Klementieff came up with the name Haeng-bok, Korean for "happiness", herself after Lee asked her to research possible names for the character.
+Klementieff herself came up with the name Haeng-bok, Korean for "happiness", after Lee asked her to research possible names for the character.

 Klementieff moved to Los Angeles after Oldboy was filmed and began pursuing more Hollywood auditions.
 She continued taekwondo after the film, and has a purple belt as of the summer of 2014.
 Her next acting role was the film Hacker's Game (2015), in which she plays a hacker she compared to Lisbeth Salander from the novel The Girl with the Dragon Tattoo.
 Klementieff used her boxing skills again in the film, and due to the movie's low budget, she had to do her own make-up and choose her own wardrobe.
 It was her idea to dye her hair purple for the role, to which the directors first objected but later acquiesced.
 In 2017, she appeared in the romance drama Newness and the black comedy-drama Ingrid Goes West.

 Klementieff received worldwide recognition when she joined the Marvel Cinematic Universe as Mantis, appearing in the films Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
-In 2019, she appeared in an episode of the Netflix science fiction anthology series Black Mirror, the thriller film Uncut Gems, and had voice roles in the animated supernatural comedy film The Addams Family.
+In 2019, she appeared in an episode of the Netflix science fiction anthology series Black Mirror and the thriller film Uncut Gems and had voice roles in the animated supernatural comedy film The Addams Family.
 In 2020, she had a recurring role as Martel in the HBO science fiction series Westworld.

-She is set to reprise her role as Mantis in the 2023 sequel Guardians of the Galaxy Vol. 3, as well as appearing in the upcoming Mission: Impossible – Dead Reckoning Part One and Mission: Impossible – Dead Reckoning Part Two in 2023 and 2024, respectively.
+In 2023 she reprised her role as Mantis in the Guardians of the Galaxy Vol. 3 and appeared as the enigmatic assassin Paris in Mission: Impossible – Dead Reckoning Part One.
+She reprised her role in Mission: Impossible – The Final Reckoning in 2025.

+She played Marianna in the 2024 thriller The Killer's Game.

+Personal life

+She learned English from watching American sitcoms.

+Klementieff is a martial artist and holds a purple belt in Taekwondo.
+She is also an avid skydiver.
+When filming for Mission: Impossible – Dead Reckoning Part One was completed, she was gifted skydiving lessons by Tom Cruise, after she expressed her desire to learn how to do so.
+During her May 22, 2025, appearance on The Tonight Show with Jimmy Fallon, she stated that she had done 233 jumps.